guereslib/ten-reproducible-research-things/content/03-security.md

 Secure your computer and your network to to reduce the risk of a data breach, theft, hack or misuse.
 Incorporate the following practices into your everyday routine as well as workplace procedures and policy.
 Encourage others to do so as well.

 {% capture text %}

+{% include figure.html img="Traveling_Unsplash.jpgg" alt="Man in airport watching aircraft take off" caption="How do you stay secure when travelling?" width="75" %}

+Computer security when travelling should start well before you touchdown.
+Ideally, you are prepare your travel IT security in as much detail as the itinerary.
+Regardless of whether you are planning a personal or business related trip, if you plan on taking any hardware and/or software that has dealt with University or research data, you need to take measures to protect it.

+As always, Griffith University cybersecurity will have a detailed list of requirements.
+However, below are some key steps to remember if travelling overseas with a University device(s).

+### Before Travelling

+* Configure and test that you can connect to the **Griffith University VPN** (if taking a University device).
+* Install and configure a password manager such as **LastPass**
+* Contact Griffith University cybersecurity to determine if your device firewall can be setup with a custom configuration for the duration of travel.
+* Take as little sensitive data as possible.
+Where able, **only take a deidentified dataset overseas**, unless it is absolutely necessary to work with sensitive data.

+### When Travelling

+* Ensure you connect to the internet via the Griffith VPN.
+    * **Caveat:** Check the local laws in the destination country as some jurisdictions ban the use of VPNs in the country.
+* Always use your own charging accessories.
+* Do not connect USB sticks or other accessories to your device.
+Even if they are a gift.
+* If you recieve any files overseas, or download anything, scan each file for viruses before opening.

+### When Returning

+* Report any suspicious activity to Griffith University cybersecurity.
+* Scan any files or downloads that occured oversea which may have been missed when travelling.
+* Be mindful of any new email senders that might try communicate with you and/or share attachments.
+Particularly if you were not expecting them, or do not recognise the senders name.

+{% endcapture %}{% include card.html header="Travel Safety" text=text %}

+{% capture text %}
 1. Use [strong passwords](https://www.griffith.edu.au/passwords)
 2. [Encrypt](https://www.griffith.edu.au/about-griffith/cybersecurity/data-protection) your computer's hard drive
 3. Avoid unsecure wifi.
 If it is available, [Eduroam](https://www.griffith.edu.au/internet-access/wifi/eduroam) is a better option than free public or cafe hotspots/networks/wifi.